ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

   double combinations = Math.pow(10,2);

-.. activecode:: mathChallenge
+.. activecode:: challenge2-9-random-math
    :language: java

    public class MathChallenge
    {
       public static void main(String[] args)
       {
         // 1.
-Use Math.random() to generate 3 numbers from 0-40 (not including 40) and print them out.
+Use Math.random() to generate 3 integers from 0-40 (not including 40) and print them out.

         // 2.
 Calculate the number of combinations to choose 3 numbers between 0-40 (not including 40) using Math.pow() and print it out.